ShirajShrestha/env_reader/README.md

 # EnvReader

-This is a ruby gem to extract all the KEYS of the key value pair in the .env file.
+The EnvReader gem is a utility to manage and validate environment variables used in your project.
+It helps in reading, finding and validating the environment variables used in your project.

 ## Installation